 Digital Transformation is the path towards how an enterprise employ technology to rethink their businesses and enable new ones.
-An organization that leverage innovation and data to inform or upgrade processes, raising the decision-making capabilities to develop new business models from serving their customers to transcend their own industry.
+An organization that leverages innovation and data to inform or upgrade processes, raising the decision-making capabilities to develop new business models from serving their customers to transcend their industry.

 Why are businesses experiencing a Digital Transformation?

-To understand how most of the organizations struggle today with their digital transformation, we need first to understand its origin.
-Today it has been observed that Gross Domestic Product is slowing down all over the word due to a decline of productivity for the last twenty years.
+To understand how most organizations struggle today with their digital transformation, we need first to understand its origin.
+Today it has been observed that Gross Domestic Product is slowing down all over the world due to a decline in productivity over the last twenty years.

-As a result, unemployment is increasing everywhere and makes it a challenge for the millennials entering in the workforce.
-Most of the economists expect growth and productivity to continue to slow down.
+AAs a result, unemployment is increasing everywhere and makes it a challenge for the millennials entering the workforce.
+Most economists expect growth and productivity to continue to slow down.

-At the end of the 19th and 20th century we concluded that the first and the second Industrial Revolution that half of the population is living in better conditions that their ancestors since they started replacements hand tools for machines in 1760.
-We also know that 40% of living people are in a far worse conditions that their ancestors.
+At the end of the 19th and 20th centuries, we concluded that during the first and the second Industrial Revolution that half of the population is living in better conditions than their ancestors since they started replacing hand tools for machines in 1760.
+We also know that 40% of living people are in far worse conditions than their ancestors.

 Today there is a concentration of wealth.
-In 2020 the richest man is currently Jeff Bezos; CEO of Amazon and the world encounter more and more crisis.
-The current economic models highlight a structural economic crisis since early 19th century which started an environmental crisis that triggered a climate change.
+In 2022 the richest man is currently Elon Musk; CEO of Tesla and SpaceX and the world encounter more and more crises.
+The current economic models highlight a structural economic crisis since the early 19th century which started an environmental crisis that triggered a climate change.

-What triggered disruption during the successive industrial revolution involve three technologies that emerged and intersected as a technological platform.
-It changed how to manage operation, how to supply energy and where are our geographical economic activities:
+What triggered disruption during the successive industrial revolution involved three technologies that emerged and intersected as a technological platform.
+It changed how to manage operations, how to supply energy, and where are our geographical economic activities: